 Office of Natural Resources

-Division of Fish & Wildlife conserves and manages the fish and wildlife resources of the state, including restoration of habitats; conducts biological surveys and studies of living resources; provides safe and enjoyable fishing, hunting, and boating opportunities to the citizens of Delaware and its visitors; manages approximately 60,000 acres including ponds, wildlife areas, water access and other facilities for public use and enjoyment; controls mosquitoes to minimize nuisance and protect against mosquito-transmitted diseases; enforces fish and wildlife conservation and boating safety laws; provides fishing, hunting and boat licensing services; and improves the public’s understanding and interest in fish and wildlife resources through information and outreach programs.
+Division of Fish & Wildlife conserves and manages the fish and wildlife resources of the state, including restoration of habitats; conducts biological surveys and studies of living resources; provides safe and enjoyable fishing, hunting, and boating opportunities to the citizens of Delaware and its visitors; manages over 60,000 acres including wildlife areas, ponds, boating access and other facilities for public use and enjoyment; controls mosquitoes to minimize nuisance and protect against mosquito-transmitted diseases; enforces fish and wildlife conservation and boating safety laws; provides fishing, hunting and boat licensing services; and improves the public’s understanding and interest in fish and wildlife resources through information and outreach programs.

 Division of Parks and Recreation protects and maintains 16 state parks and related preserves and greenways totaling more than 25,000 acres.
 The Division administers the state’s land protection programs, as well as the Greenways program.
 Parks and Recreation provides safe and enjoyable recreation on its two public golf courses, guarded beaches, full-service marina, campgrounds, trails and freshwater ponds.
 Programs such as summer camps and Adventure Races promote healthy lifestyles, while Living History programming and Summer Concerts provide educational and cultural opportunities.
 The Division manages several unique venues for weddings, meetings and special events.
 Through public and private partnerships, the Division seeks to ensure that the natural, historical and cultural resources entrusted to it are maintained for Delaware’s residents, visitors and future generations.